Khloe Kardashian Flaunts Curves In Mint Green One-Piece For Throwback Instagram Photo

 Khloe posed with her back arched and booty popped in a way that accentuated her figure.
 She turned her upper body slightly and looked off into the distance as she played with a strand of hair.

-“Flashback to when I social distanced before I knew I had to,” the Keeping Up With the Kardashians star wrote in the caption.
+“Flashback to when I social distanced before I knew I had to,” the Keeping Up with the Kardashians star wrote in the caption.

 Khloe’s post garnered more than 500,000 likes and just over 2,000 comments in an hour, proving to be a hit with her fans.
 Many of the model’s followers left praise for her flawless physique in the comments section.